straysheep-dev/ansible-configs/build_tailscale_node/README.md

   ],
 ```

-*NOTE: Currently, you cannot restrict which exit node is used when `autogroup:internet` is assigned.
+*NOTE: Currently, you cannot restrict which exit node is used when `autogroup:internet` is assigned, but the endpoint can choose which exit node to route all traffic over.
+In most cases, you'll need admin or GUI access on the endpoint to set or change this.
 See [this issue](https://github.com/tailscale/tailscale/issues/1567) for details.*

 Role Variables
 --------------